Ruckus000/carroChatbotTraining/langGraph-Mistral-implementation-plan.md

         Is the user negating or declining a previous request or suggestion?
         Respond with Yes or No.
         """

+    def _create_context_switch_prompt(self, text: str, context: Optional[Dict[str, Any]]) -> str:
+        """Create prompt for context switch detection"""
+        context_str = json.dumps(context) if context else "No context available"

+        return f"""
+        Analyze the following user message for an automotive assistance chatbot:

+        User message: "{text}"

+        Previous context: {context_str}

+        Is the user switching to a different service or topic than what was previously discussed?
+        If yes, what is the new service or topic they want to discuss?
+        Respond with Yes or No, followed by the new service (towing, roadside assistance, appointment) if applicable.
+        """
 ```

 #### 2. Hybrid Detection System